ibm-cloud-docs/ContinuousDelivery/git_locally.md

 # Setting up local clients to work with Git source control
 {: #git_local}

-You can manage and work with source code in a GitHub or {{site.data.keyword.gitrepos}} repository (repo), locally or in the Eclipse Orion {{site.data.keyword.webide}}.
+You can manage and work with source code locally in a GitHub or {{site.data.keyword.gitrepos}} repository (repo).
 To work locally, clone your repo with a Git client such as the Git command line interface, and edit the code with your favorite editor.
 If you work in Eclipse, you can install the EGit plug-in for version control.

 ## Cloning your Git project from the command line
 {: #git_clone_cli}